 How to Claim Survivor Benefits After a Death

 Follow these steps so you can claim your survivor benefits as soon as possible.
+Like above, it's simple to complete this process.

 Step 1: Contact the SSA and deliver the death notification